foerstj/loridan/README.md

 ## About
 A map with four towns.
 The original map is in German, now translated to English.
 The names & conversations contain lots of jokes, often referring to real-world events or insider jokes of the people who made it.
 Difficulty progression is too steep for singleplayer.

+## Installation & Compatibility
+- This map requires LoA.
+- To install, put the dsmap & dsres files into your DSLOA folder.
+- To uninstall, simply remove the files again.
+- No known incompatibilities.

 ## What I did
 This map is re-buildable and editable.
 I opened & saved every region in Siege Editor v1.7.
 The dsmap file can be rebuilt using the batch scripts, provided you have the folder structure of Dungeon Siege, TankCreator and gaspy.
 - SE saves the "required_level" attributes for multiplayer start positions with an "i" in front, which however breaks the level requirement.\